taolicd/taolicd.github.io/_posts/2019-08-08-Intro_API_blog.md

 ### What is an API key and where to get one

 An API key is a token that consists of a string of random looking characters.
 With this token, you are granted access to certain data and services.
 To get an API key, you need to register with individual software vendors.
 For example, Google's popular [geocode](https://developers.google.com/maps/documentation/geolocation/intro) API allows you to access Google's geolocation data.
 You can register with Google Cloud Platform and get an API key from [Google](https://developers.google.com/maps/documentation/geolocation/get-api-key).
 For non frequent users, the service is free.
 If your app needs to call for services more than a certain times a day, you pay a fee.
+In the case of Yelp using your Facebook login, you don't need to worry about Facebook charging you for using the API usage.
+If there is any payment, it is between Yelp and Facebook.

 ###  What is OAuth and where to get one